-Once you know what you want your book to do, you can figure out who you want to reach to achieve that goal.
+Once you know what you want your first book to do, you can figure out who you want to reach to achieve that goal.
 This is where audience comes in.

 Who will actually buy your book?
 Now you might be tempted to answer with “all people interested in the book’s topic” or “all people in X field,” but those are not real publishing audiences (not everyone interested in your book’s niche topic or broader fields will buy it, unfortunately).

 Get specific and base this on actual data, not just your assumptions.
 Which specific types of people in which specific fields or industries doing which specific things will pay money to get this book and do specific things in the world with it?
 What evidence do you have for the claim that those audiences will buy the book—how have they demonstrated this to you?
 This is information you’ll need to include in your book proposal anyway, so getting clear on it early on in the publishing process can be very helpful.